modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-2.md

 **Figure 1.4.** Plans of different archeological sites: a) Mileto in Asia Minor, nearby 490 BC.; b) Sun pyramid in Teotihuacan, Mexico, nearby 450 AC; c) residential palace in Machu Pichu, Peru, nearby 1500 AC, and d) Massada in Israel, nearby 20 BC.

-!!! info "Astronomical and geometrical spaces."
+**Astronomical and geometrical spaces.**

 According to Vernant, the new image of the democratic Greek society went in parallel with a new image of the astronomical and geometrical spaces.
 This conceptual change implied overcoming astronomical Babylonian ideas as well as eliminating myths about the form of the Earth.

 Astronomy in Babylon characterized a religion believing that stars were divinities whose intentions might be perceived if their positions in the sky were carefully observed and registered.
 Scribes serving the king were in charge for registering the economic activity of the kingdom and for accounting all celestial and terrestrial events.
 Their knowledge was arithmetic without connections to any geometrical system of spatial representations of positions and movements.

 However, Greek ancient astronomy was looking for explanations about the structure of the world without appeal to divinities nor ritual ceremonies, although it was full of myths.

 ### Hesiod of Askra, Thebes (nearby 800 BC).